valverdemp/bloques/README.md

 rm tarantos.wordpress.com-2007-10-20-halloween-index.html
 ```

-There are also 15 files from which I could not get any text using the previous regular expressions:
+There are 14 files from which I could not get any text using the previous regular expressions:

 ```
 ls -l|awk -F ' ' '{print $5, $9}' |grep -c '^0'